Reform Timeline: Key Dates

 - Verify that e-reporting is functioning correctly.

-- Document any issues encountered and adjust settings.
+- Document any issues encountered and activate PA support if needed.

 CassKai: Ready for France E-Invoicing and Beyond